ropensci/roweb3/content/blog/2022-12-06-save-ggplot2-targets/index.md

 In this blog post, we explored solutions to save ggplot2 objects in targets workflows:

 * The first solution is to use ggplot2 objects directly without consideration, which may accidentally save bigger objects because it saves the entire plot environment.
-* The second solution is to convert ggplot2 objects into `Grobs`, which are much lighter, this can be painlessly implemented through targets hooks, however, saving the ggplot2 grobs is officially discouraged by the ggplot2 maintainers.
+* The second solution is to convert ggplot2 objects into `Grobs`, which are much lighter, this can be painlessly implemented through targets hooks, however, saving the ggplot2 grobs is **officially discouraged by the ggplot2 maintainers** as it could break anytime.
 * The third solution is to save images directly (with or without targets hooks) through `ggsave`, this makes sure that only the images are saved (and not the plot environments), but is much less flexible regarding the re-styling of the plot after the fact.
 * The fourth (and my recommended) solution is to use ggplot2 while paying great attention to what objects are present in the plot environment.
 By thinning any object that may be staying in the environment, the size of the final object can decrease dramatically (and as such the size of the saved targets).